51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 [#](@ref UACH_Http_Headers_NonIntegrated)
 ## Non-integrated

-If you don't want to, or can't, use the web integrations as described above, then you'll need to manually set the `Accept-CH` header.
+If you don't want to, or can't, use the web integration as described above, then you'll need to manually set the `Accept-CH` header.

 The values of the 'SetHeader*Accept-CH' properties will provide a list of the values that need